 Each building system has products and services to serve the healthy buildings market.

-Carrier’s focus is on HVAC and Fire & Security building systems.
 Carrier has highlighted the role each of its businesses can play in creating healthy buildings and healthy homes.
-Carrier’s Healthy Building’s offering includes Abound, Carrier Certified Healthy Air Systems, HVAC Equipment and Services (including VAV, FCU, and ERV), BluEdge, LenelS2 solutions, and OptiClean products.
+Carrier’s Healthy Building’s offering includes Abound, Carrier Certified Healthy Air Systems, HVAC Equipment and Services (including VAV, FCU, and ERV) and BluEdge products.

 The market for healthy buildings technology involves many key player types like architects, developers, traditional product manufacturers, software and controls providers, distributors, contractors, occupants, and the government.